wkumari/draft-livingood-dnsop-negative-trust-anchors/README.md

    of this document and then providing feedback and constructive criticism for future revisions, or engaging in a healthy debate over the subject of the document.
-All of this was helpful and therefore the following individuals merit acknowledgement: Joe Abley,John Barnitz, Tom Creighton, Marco Davids, Brian Dickson, Patrik Falstrom, Tony Finch, Chris Ganster, Olafur Gudmundsson, Peter Hagopian, Wes Hardaker, Paul Hoffman, Shane Kerr, Murray Kucherawy, Rick Lamb, Marc
+All of this was helpful and therefore the following individuals merit acknowledgement: Joe Abley, John Barnitz, Tom Creighton, Marco Davids, Brian Dickson, Patrik Falstrom, Tony Finch, Chris Ganster, Olafur Gudmundsson, Peter Hagopian, Wes Hardaker, Paul Hoffman, Shane Kerr, Murray Kucherawy, Rick Lamb, Marc